HHS-AHRQ/MEPS-workshop/README.md

 #### Exercise 3
 Linking medical conditions to office-based visits:
 1. Overall:
-    - Number of people w office-based visit for COVID
+    - Number of people with office-based visit for COVID
     - Number of office visits for COVID
     - Expenditures for office visits for COVID
 2. By age groups: